dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/2-responsive-design-how-to-test/README.md

 ## Check portrait and landscape mode
 To meet WCAG, your service needs to work in both portrait mode and landscape mode.

-You need to make sure:
+You need to make sure the:
-- The service is not locked to a single orientation.
+- service is not locked to a single orientation
-- The layout and text are not broken in portrait mode.
+- layout and text are not broken in portrait mode
-- The layout and text are not broken in landscape mode.
+- layout and text are not broken in landscape mode

 How to test in Chrome:
 1. Open the developer tools.
 You can right-click and choose inspect, or you can use the <kbd>F12</kbd> key.